Harmony, Live at Kegler's Kove,1976

 Tommy Beavers (drums)

-Beth Nielsen (vocals, acoustic guitar, piano)
+Beth Nielsen (vocals, acoustic guitar, piano) click on picture to

 Bill Hinds (electric guitars, lead and rhythm)